ANNAhabANNA/Right-Hands/README.md

  * ### The footer contains a brief about section with highlighted competitive features as well as social platform links, contact details and business hours.

- * ### Desktop view allows three columns of text display horizoontally, whereas mobile and tablet view stacks the columns for better usability.
+ * ### Desktop view allows three columns of text display horizoontally, whereas mobile and tablet view stack the columns for better usability.

  * ### Responsive footer template was borrowed at [www.webdevtrick.com](https://webdevtrick.com/html-css-footer/) and later redisigned according to project needs